Punjab Canal Colonies: Sohag Para Colony

 The Sohag Para Colony commenced at the same time as the Sidhnai Colony, however was smaller in scale.
 Situated in the Montgomery District, the colony was irrigated by an inundation canal which was seasonal in nature.
 As a result, it required larger landholdings to encourage grantees with sufficient capital to develop the irrigation infrastructure.
 Surveys conducted a decade after its establishment found that only 35 per cent of the land was cultivated by the actual grantees, whilst 65 per cent was rented to sub-tenants.

 The government selected members of dominant landholding castes for land grants.
 38 per cent of the area was allocated to Jatt Sikhs, with the average size of their holdings being sixty acres.
 A personal grant of 7,800 acres was allotted to Sir Khem Singh Bedi, a Khatri Sikh from Rawalpindi, making him the largest landholder by a considerable margin.
 The largest number of grants went to individuals from districts of Lahore, Amritsar and Montgomery.

 Chunian Colony

 Situated in the southern part of the Lahore district, colonisation began in 1896.
 This developed in a more piecemeal fashion, as parcels of land became irrigable and thus habitable at different times.
 For the first phase, the government decided to auction the land rather than issuing grants.
 This attracted offers from wealthy landowners and members of the Punjabi urban bourgeoisie, generating considerable profits for the government.
 Thereafter land was sold to landowners from neighbouring villages as compensation for their loss of long standing grazing rights lost to canal irrigation.
 The last stage was allocated to peasant grantees.
 Peasant grantees largely hailed from the Lahore district, from areas suffering overpopulation.
-The majority of grants were allotted to Jatts, Kambohs, lubana, Saini and Arains.
+The majority of grants were allotted to Arains, Jatts, Kambohs, and Lubana.